 In December 2012, we entered into a collaboration agreement with AstraZeneca to discover and develop antisense drugs against five cancer targets.
-As part of the agreement, we granted AstraZeneca an exclusive license to develop and commercialize ISIS-STAT3- $2.5{Rx}$ , formerly ISIS-STAT3Rx, and ISIS-AR- $2.5{Rx}$ , formerly ISIS-ARRx, for the treatment of cancer and an option to license up to three anti-cancer drugs under a separate research program.
-Together with AstraZeneca, we are evaluating ISIS-STAT3-2.5Rx in patients with advanced cancer.
-AstraZeneca is conducting a clinical study of ISIS-STAT3-2.5Rx in patients with advanced metastatic hepatocellular carcinoma, or HCC.
-We are conducting a clinical study evaluating ISIS-STAT3-2.5Rx in patients with advanced lymphomas, including patients with diffuse large b-cell lymphoma.
-We are responsible for completing our clinical study in patients with advanced lymphomas and AstraZeneca is responsible for all other global development, regulatory and commercialization activities for ISIS-STAT3-2.5Rx.
-In June 2013, we and AstraZeneca added a second development candidate, ISIS-AR-2.5Rx, to our collaboration.
-ISIS-AR-2.5Rx is an antisense drug we designed to treat patients with prostate cancer by inhibiting the production of the androgen receptor, or AR.
-AstraZeneca is currently evaluating ISIS-AR-2.5Rx in a Phase 1/2 study in patients with AR-related cancers.
-AstraZeneca is responsible for all other global development, regulatory and commercialization activities for ISIS-AR- $2.5{Rx}$ .
+As part of the agreement, we granted AstraZeneca an exclusive license to develop and commercialize ISIS-STAT3-2.5{Rx}, formerly ISIS-STAT3{Rx}, and ISIS-AR-2.5{Rx}, formerly ISIS-AR{Rx}, for the treatment of cancer and an option to license up to three anti-cancer drugs under a separate research program.
+Together with AstraZeneca, we are evaluating ISIS-STAT3-2.5{Rx} in patients with advanced cancer.
+AstraZeneca is conducting a clinical study of ISIS-STAT3-2.5{Rx} in patients with advanced metastatic hepatocellular carcinoma, or HCC.
+We are conducting a clinical study evaluating ISIS-STAT3-2.5{Rx} in patients with advanced lymphomas, including patients with diffuse large b-cell lymphoma.
+We are responsible for completing our clinical study in patients with advanced a second development candidate, ISIS-AR-2.5{Rx} is our collaboration.
+ISIS-AR-2.5{Rx} in a antisense drug we designed to treat patients with prostate cancer by inhibiting the production of the androgen receptor, or AR.
+AstraZeneca is currently evaluating ISIS-AR-2.5{Rx} in a Phase 1/2 study in patients with AR-related cancers.
+AstraZeneca is responsible for ISIS-AR-2.5{Rx}.
+In addition, we are responsible for identifying a development candidate for each of the three anti-cancer research programs, and if AstraZeneca is responsible for all other global development, regulatory and commercialization activities for such advecances programs, and if AstraZeneca is responsible for all further global development, regulatory and commercialization activities for such we are responsible for all further global development, regulatory and commercialization activities for ISIS-AR-2.5{Rx}.
 In addition, we are responsible for identifying a development candidate for each of the three anti-cancer research programs.
-AstraZeneca has the option to license drugs resulting from each of the three anti-cancer research programs, and if AstraZeneca exercises its option for a drug, it will be responsible for all further global development, regulatory and commercialization activities for such drug.
+AstraZeneca exercises its option for a drug, it will be responsible for all further global development, regulato